How to Tell Friends and Family You’ve Entered Rehab

 There’s really no single right way to go about this process.
 It’s also not everyone else’s business what you do.

-However, if the word does get out about your treatment plans, don’t allow yourself to feel embarrassed or ashamed.
+However, if the word does get out about your drug addiction treatment plans, don’t allow yourself to feel embarrassed or ashamed.
 Getting help is the strongest and toughest thing you can do for yourself.

 Explain How You’ll Communicate While in Rehab